 8. Make friends with librarians in different fields.
 Some of the most rewarding experiences during AALL come from meeting other librarians with different expertise, experiences and backgrounds.
 Academic librarians will be better librarians if they know what is really happening in the firms or court libraries.
 On the flip side, the firm and court librarian will better understand what is and what is not being taught in ALR classes.
 If you work in public services get to know some tech services librarians, if you work in tech services get to know a public services librarian.
 The more we know about each other and what we do, the better our libraries will work.
 Lastly, try to attend a program or exhibit dealing with a different section of the library.

 9. Is it OK to be a tourist?
 Again, yes, this is fine.
 Many attendees bring family members and turn AALL into a family vacation.
 Some spend a few extra days before or after the conference and others simply set a little time aside each day to see something in the area.
-AALL will offer library tours and excursions - check them out.
-If you feel you want to do one or two, sign up early for two reasons: 1) they sometimes sell out; and 2) if there is no interest it may be canceled.
+AALL will offer library tours—check them out.
+If you feel you want to do one, sign up early for two reasons: 1) they sometimes sell out; and 2) if there is no interest it may be canceled.

 10. Talk to anyone and everyone!
 The people who do not get as much out of AALL are the ones who never leave their comfort zone.
 Don't talk to only your co-workers, branch out.
 At one event, walk up to a new group and start chatting.
 You will find you have a lot to chat about.
 This is one of the best places to network and many employers feel this is a large part of why you attend AALL in the first place.
 So take advantage and make some new friends, it will make this years and future AALL conferences that much better.